Oracle cards for beginners

 How to choose the best oracle deck for you

 It is really important that you feel connected to the cards.
-For me, I like light colors, mystical images, and symbols.
+For me, I prefer light colors, mystical images, and symbols.

 The following are a few things to consider before making a purchase: